Four-angle Hopf modules for Hom-Hopf algebras: Introduction

 The category of Yetter-Drinfel'd modules is one of the important categories of modules in the theory of Hopf algebras.
 The category is indeed a braided monoidal category under some suitable assumption.
 Via the braiding structures the notion of Yetter-Drinfel'd module plays an important role in the relations between knot theory and quantum group.
 A (right) Hopf module over Hopf algebra $H$ is a (right) $H$-module and a (right) $H$-comodule satisfying a compatibility condition which is very different from the one defining a right-right Yetter-Drinfel'd module.
 The definition of Hopf module is best understood by the fundamental theorem of Hopf modules (see \cite{S69}).
 In \cite{W89}, Woronowicz reinvented Hopf modules (and the fundamental theorem) to study differential calculi over quantum groups.
 In \cite{S94}, Schauenburg extended the fundamental theorem of Hopf modules to a monoidal equivalence between the category of two-sided two-cosided Hopf modules over $H$, and the category of Yetter-Drinfel'd module over $H$.
 Additionally, the equivalence is a monoidal one if we endow the category of Yetter-Drinfel'd structures with tensor product over $\Bbbk$, and the category of two-sided two-cosided Hopf modules with either the tensor product or the cotensor product (see \cite{D81}) over $H$.
-In \cite{ZW19}, Zhang and Wang give a new approach to braided monoidal category by generalizing one of Schauenburg's main results in the setting of Hopf quasigroups. soon afterwards, The same result are given in the setting of Hopf coquasigroups (see \cite{GW20}), which is dual to \cite{ZW19}.
+In \cite{ZW19}, Zhang and Wang proposed a new approach to braided monoidal categories by generalizing one of Schauenburg’s main results within the framework of Hopf quasigroups.
+Shortly thereafter, the dual result was established in the setting of Hopf coquasigroups (see \cite{GW20}), which is dual to \cite{ZW19}.
+In \cite{H25}, Han constructed Hopf bimodules and Yetter-Drinfeld modules over Hopf algebroids, as a generalization of the corresponding theory for Hopf algebras.
 In \cite{MP14}, Makhlouf and Panaite constructed the definition of Yetter-Drinfel'd module over Hom-bialgebra and show that the category of Yetter-Drinfel'd module is a quasi-braided pre-tensor category in two different ways.

 A natural question to ask is whether the main theorem in \cite{S94} still holds in the setting of Hom-Hopf algebras.